How to Reduce Lactic Acid With Food

 FAQs

-Is lactic acid harmful to the body?
+Does lactic acid affect the body?

-Can lactic acid cause muscle soreness?
+Can lactic acid hurt muscles?

-How long does it take to flush lactic acid from the body?
+How long does lactic acid elimination take?

-Can drinking water help reduce lactic acid?
+Drinking water reduces lactic acid?

-Can massage therapy help in flushing out lactic acid?
+Can massage remove lactic acid?

 Conclusion